phantomsatsuki/yanfei-guide/yanfei-guide.md

 - Assuming no dodges, the combo becomes **N3C, N2C, repeat**.
 The first N3C triggers the 2-sword hit and the 3-sword hit, then N2C triggers the 5-sword hit.

 # Summary
+This is a quick TL;DR for this guide.
+For more information, refer to the texts above.
+- Yanfei is a Main DPS.
+Her kit heavily utilises Charged Attacks and Scarlet Seals.
+- C1, C5, and C6 are good.
+C2 and C4 are average.
+C3 is bad.
+- Use 5-star weapon if you have them.
+Otherwise, best 4-stars are R5 Widsith and R5 Dodoco Tales.
+- EM/Pyro/Crit for Amp build.
+ATK/Pyro/Crit for Enabler build.
+- Can be built with Vaporize, Taser, Overload, Reverse Melt, or Mono Pyro team, along with other compositions not covered by this guide.
+- Always follow attack strings, E, and Q with a Charged Attack.
+- N2C for damage, N3C for stamina management.
+- With Xingqiu, always N3C for consistent Vaporize.
+With Xingqiu C6, N3C N2C is also fine.

+# Afterwords
+Lastly, I would like to invite anyone reading this guide to hang out in the [Court of Yanfei Discord](https://discord.gg/courtofyanfei).
+We have a peaceful, comfy community open for every Yanfei lovers alike.
+You can also message me (phantomsatsuki#9043) for any questions, feedbacks, and general discussions about this guide and Yanfei.
+See ya!